 Where a school’s pupils are not recorded by year group, pupils aged 5 to 10 are deemed eligible.

-The allocations for each school in the authority will be published in October 2017 and will include schools that were maintained schools at 1 September 2017.
-Academies will receive the premium directly from the Education and Skills Funding Agency (ESFA).
+The allocations for each school in the authority are published in October 2018 and include schools that were maintained schools at 1 September 2018.
+Academies receive the premium directly from the Education and Skills Funding Agency (ESFA).

-Authorities should not pay the premium to academies that converted on or by 1 September 2017, as they will receive their funding directly from the ESFA.
+Authorities should not pay the premium to academies that converted on or by 1 September 2018, as they will receive their funding directly from ESFA.

-Schools that convert to academies from 1 September 2017 up to and including 1 April 2018 will be paid the April to August 2018 element of the academic year allocation direct from the ESFA on 1 May 2018.
+Schools that convert to academies from 1 September 2018 up to and including 1 April 2019 will be paid the April to August 2019 element of the academic year allocation direct from ESFA on 1 May 2019.